 If you allow trading of cryptocurrencies or tokens that are financial products under the FMC Act you need to consider whether you are operating a financial product market.

 If you’re a wallet provider storing cryptocurrency or money on behalf of others, and you facilitate exchanges between cryptocurrencies or between money and cryptocurrencies, your services fall within the category of ‘operating a value transfer service’.

 If you hold money for depositors you may be offering debt securities.
 However, if depositor funds are held in trust, your wallets may not be debt securities.
 Debt securities are financial products.
 They have additional regulatory requirements under the FMC Act.

 If you arrange cryptocurrency transactions, you are providing the financial service of ‘operating a value transfer service’.
-If you provide transaction services in relation to cryptocurrencies or tokens that are financial products you may have obligations as a broker under the Financial Advisers Act 2008: brokers-and-custodians/who-needs-to-comply/.
+If you provide transaction services in relation to cryptocurrencies or tokens that are financial products you may have obligations as a broker under the Financial Advisers Act 2008.